connergroth/Strim/README.md

 ![Strava Trimmer Logo](https://github.com/user-attachments/assets/9597570b-dd86-4bfa-a957-29f0515cdb14)
 # Strim
-Ever forgotten to end your Strava run and messed up the pace?
-Does the treadmill say a different distance than Strava?
+Ever forgotten to end your Strava run?
+Does the treadmill record a different distance than Strava?

 If you've ever recorded an indoor/treadmill on your watch, using the Strava app, you probably found that the recorded distance was way off.